Press ESC to close

 Last but not least, don’t forget to consider the size and weight of your pistol.
 Remember, the whole point of a 5.56 pistol is to offer big firepower in a small package.
 So if it’s too heavy or unwieldy, it kind of defeats the purpose, doesn’t it?

-Caliber Considerations for AR Pistols
+Caliber Considerations for an AR Pistol

 5.56mm NATO: